 A Sunlight, Daylight and Overshadowing study assesses the impact of the proposals on the levels of daylight and sunlight to the surrounding windows including those at apartment and hotel buildings in the context of BRE guidance.
-The assessment considers the T1 Tower.
+The assessment considers the T2 Tower as well as the T1 tower and St. John's Place tower.
 The potential effects of overshadowing have also been considered in respect of the adjacent outside amenity space including balconies.

 BRE is generally accepted as the industry standard and is used by most local planning authorities to assess the impact on sunlight, daylight and overshadowing.
 However, BRE is based on a sub-urban setting equivalent to the light available over two storey houses across a suburban street and no guidance is given as to suggested daylight and sunlight levels in city centres.